Would you have ever thought that you can improve your thyroid health with nothing more than light?

 The more skin exposure the better.

-And start slowly with 5 to 10 minutes a day and increase your exposure over time.
+Start slowly with 5 to 10 minutes per day and increase your exposure over time.
+Try building up to 30 to 60 minutes per session.

 Are You Ready for Light Therapy?